BG3-RAW-Mods/bg3-RAW-addon/Druid.md

 Proficiencies: Perception
 Passives: Darkvision (18m)

+Water Form:
-Water Form.
-The elemental can enter a hostile creature's space and stop there.
-It can move through a space as narrow as 1 inch wide without squeezing.
+- The elemental can enter a hostile creature's space and stop there. *Not Implemented*
+- It can move through a space as narrow as 1 inch wide without squeezing.
-Freeze.
-If the elemental takes cold damage, it partially freezes; its speed is reduced by 20 feet until the end of its next turn.
+- Freeze.
+If the elemental takes cold damage, it partially freezes; its speed is reduced by 20 feet until the end of its next turn. *Not Implemented*

 Actions (adds *Strength modifier*):
 - Slam.
 Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 13 (2d8 + 4) bludgeoning damage.